 I’ve said this too many times: when the criminal justice system is forced to kow-tow to the rants of the media, bad decisions ensue.

-In July of this year, the mother of a deceased victim was informed that her daughter’s killer had been downgraded from a high security classification to a medium classification.
+In July of this year, the mother of a deceased victim learned that her daughter’s killer had a downgrade from a high security classification to a medium classification.
 This reclassification meant that the offender, serving a sentence of life imprisonment, could now apply for work and rehabilitation courses in prison.

 The mother contacted the reputable news programme A Current Affair, who provided a fair and balanced report on the offender’s “insulting new privileges”.
 Following this report, the mother started a change.org petition, and the respectable Ray Hadley also expressed his measured opinion.

-As a result of this heart-felt media outpouring, Correctional Services Minister David Elliott intervened and returned the offender to a maximum security classification.
+As a result of this heart-felt media outpouring, Corrective Services Minister David Elliott intervened and returned the offender to a maximum security classification.
 At the same time, he reclassified 11 other life-sentence prisoners to maximum security.
-(It is worth noting that Elliott announced his intervention via an exclusive statement to Hadley.)
+Notably, Elliott announced his intervention via an exclusive statement to Hadley.

 Apart from the fact that we have now a minister who genuflects to tabloid media, there are several immediate problems with treating life-sentence prisoners (‘lifers’) in this way.